Radapls/roulette/README.md

 ## Dependencies

 - **MonkeyC SDK**: The app is built using the MonkeyC SDK for Garmin devices.
-- **Garmin Device**: This app requires a Garmin device that supports the MonkeyC framework (e.g., Garmin FR965).
+- **Garmin Device**: This app requires a Garmin device that supports the MonkeyC framework.

 ## License